garyfleming/the-board-whisperer/the-board-whisperer.md

 ![original fit](images/signal.png)

+^ TODO logjam board
-^ TODO split into: visual.
-Problem. exploration.
-Solution ^ Visual: Review became a bottleneck.
+^ Visual: Review became a bottleneck.
 Things were backing up a lot behind it.
 Someone immediately suggested increasing the WiP limit.
 Nearly got actioned.
 When we had a conversation about why it happened, it was because people hadn't prioritised it.
 They hadn't prioritised it, even though it was towards the right of the board, because they weren't clear who exactly should be involved.
 Some times it was the BA, sometimes the PO.
 Sometimes it was the developer who walked them through, sometimes the tester.
 What we actually needed was a better but flexible policy that made it clear.

-^ TODO another slide about WiP?
+---

+# What if...
+WiP Had Been Increased?

-^ It does raised the question: what would have happened if we had just ploughed ahead and gone with that first obvious solution: what if we increased WiP to remove the blockage?
+^ It does raise the question: what would have happened if we had just ploughed ahead and gone with that first obvious solution: what if we increased WiP to remove the blockage?
 It's hard to be certain because we didn't do it, but it probably wouldn't have helped.
 We'd go from having 2 things blocked in review to mostly having 3 things blocked, with the same systemic problem (i.e. people not understanding their responsibility) plagueing us... but a little bigger.

+---

+# "What should the WiP limits be for column X?"

+## 1?

 ^ TODO an aside into WiP for a little more shape.
 ^ I've talked about WiP limits a couple of times during this and something I've been asked very often is: "What should the WiP limits be for this column?".
 Sometimes it's "What should the WiP limits be for this column with these people constraints?".
 Either way, I have no idea.
 Really I don't.
 It's contextual.
 I know people who have argued that the ideal WiP is 1, right across the board.
 The idea being that each person does their part, passes to the right and pulls from the left in perfect harmony (TODO pic!).
 That has some truth in it but fails in reality.

+---

+[.build-lists: true]

+# "What should the WiP limits be for column X?"

+Affected by:

+* Slicing of task,
+* Complexity of task,
+* The stage of work (Dev vs test etc)
+* The people doing the work.

+etc.

-Why?
+^ Why?
 The things we work on just aren't that evenly sliced.
 We should aim for small even slices, but few teams work well enough to nail this.
 Aiming for small is good.
 More importantly, the things we work on don't usually take the same length of time.
 Analysis, development, testing.
 It's unlikely they'll all take exactly the same length of time on a task, or even out over time.
 To be clear, I'm not saying one takes longer than the others: it's very task contextual.
+Plus people aren't resources.
+They can't be interchanged.
+Different people will take different amounts of time to do the same thing for a while heap of reasons.
+And even that will vary day to day, dependant on external factors like mood, the weather etc. Don't worry about it.

 ---